 Firstly, why would you want to live in Europe?

 Europe is diverse and culturally amazing

-The Europe Union (EU) stretches across 27 member nations from Ireland in the West to Bulgaria in the East.
+The European Union (EU) stretches across 27 member nations from Ireland in the West to Bulgaria in the East.
 From the sunny Mediterranean through Scandinavia to the Arctic circle.
-Over 500 million people call Europe home, and they contribute to a wide range of cultures, languages, religions, and so much more.
+Over 500 million people call Europe home and contribute to a wide range of cultures, languages, religions, and so much more.
 This is what makes it so exciting to live in Europe.
-In an hour or two from anywhere in Europe, you can be immersed in a different culture, language and food!
+You can be immersed in a different culture, language, and food in an hour or two from anywhere in Europe!

 Travelling throughout Europe is so easy

-From most capital cities in the EU, you can get flights from €30 upwards to other capital cities in Europe.
+From most European capital cities in the EU, you can get flights from €30 upwards to other European capital cities.
 If the train is what you prefer, the train system is fantastic all over Europe and getting better by the day.
-As an example, we love the high-speed train between Barcelona and Madrid that has just been launched with tickets as low at €10!
+For example, we love the high-speed train between Barcelona and Madrid that has just been launched with tickets as low as €10!

 Food, glorious food